Overview of Bohmian Mechanics: Concluding Remarks

 In this chapter we have provided a fully comprehensive and didactic overview of the Bohmian formulation of quantum mechanics that can be useful for understanding the following chapters and also for any newcomers interested in using Bohmian mechanics in their daily research activity.

-To be fair, most of the research on quantum phenomena is developed within the orthodox machinery, and few significative contributions have been obtained with Bohmian mechanics.
-Many researchers ignore Bohmian mechanics, or they decide not to use it because they believe that someone demonstrated that there is something strange about Bohmian mechanics.
+To be fair, most of the research on quantum phenomena is developed with the orthodox machinery, and few significative contributions have been performed with Bohmian mechanics.
+Many researchers ignore Bohmian mechanics, or they decide not to use it because they believe that someone demonstrated that there is something strange about Bohmian trajectories.
 In the introduction of this book, we illustrated this situation using Hans Christian Andersen's tale ``The Emperor's New Clothes.''
 The tale explains how a naked emperor strolling in procession on the streets believes he is well dressed, until a small child cries out, ``The emperor is naked!''
 Children tales end happily with a moral that pretends to improve their behavior.
 Almost a century has passed, and we are still somewhere in the middle of the Bohmian tale.
 Bohm and Bell were the first to show to the scientific community that ``Bohmian mechanics is a correct formulation of quantum phenomena.''
 As in the tale and despite the whispering among the townsfolk, it seems that the idea that the orthodox formulation is the only licit tool to analyze quantum phenomena has gone on and the ``orthodox emperor'' continues to walk more proudly than ever.

 It is still not clear what ending awaits the Bohmian tale and what moral it will teach us.
 In our opinion, Bohmian mechanics will only be able to have a happy ending once it can be explicitly demonstrated that a particular meaningful quantum problem is better calculated (in terms of computational abilities) or formulated within Bohmian mechanics than within its orthodox counterpart.
+Perhaps, some new experiments will allow us to elucidate which one better captures the reality underneath.
+As we have mentioned in the section "What Is a Quantum Theory" in the introduction, even if we could demonstrate in the future that either the Copenhagen or the Bohmian theories is wrong (or both), the practical utility of these theories in their range of validity would not dismiss.

-We hope that this happy ending is not very far and that this chapter (and the entire book) can contribute to shorten the time needed to arrive to it.
+We hope that a happy ending for the Bohmian theory is not very far and that this chapter (and the entire book) can contribute to shorten the time needed to arrive to it.
 If so, we might learn a moral similar to the one deduced from Andersen's tale: ``It is useful to look for answers outside of the main stream.''
 Sometimes the scientific revolutions are hidden there. \\